Games & Quizzes

 /ˈtrəb(ə)l/

-Lack of public order; disturbance.
+State of difficulty or stress.
 To do difficult or bad things which cause problems.

 /ˈSHōldər/

 upper joint of each of person's arms and part of body between this and neck.
 Parts of a shirt or coat that covers the shoulders.
-To accept a job or responsibility.
+To carry something around your neck.